Parents demand answers after former St. Joseph's teacher Jeremy Hylka charged with child sex crimes

 In part of the video that was sent to police, authorities say you can see Hylka running from a Joliet McDonald's Tuesday night after investigators say he realized he'd been caught in a setup by the independent organization.

-Joliet police said the material was vetted and validated before multiple felony charges were filed against Hylka by the Will County State's Attorney for traveling to meet a minor, and grooming, and issue a warrant for his arrest.
+Joliet police said the material was vetted and validated before multiple felony charges were filed against Hylka by the Will County state's attorney for traveling to meet a minor and grooming.
+Authorities issued a warrant for his arrest.

 RELATED | Joliet Catholic school teacher fired, charged with child grooming is hospitalized, police say